matronator/parsem/README.md

 Variables are wrapped in `<%` and `%>` with optional space on either side (both `<%nospace%>` and `<% space %>` are valid) and the name must be an alphanumeric string with optional underscore/s (this regex `[a-zA-Z0-9_]+?`).

+#### Default values

+Variables can optionally have a default value that will be used if no argument is provided for that variable during parsing.
+You can specify a default value like this: `<% variable='Default' %>`

+If you're going to use filters, the default value comes before the filter, ie.: `<% variable='Default'|filter %>`

 #### Filters

 You can optionally provide filter to a variable by placing the pipe symbol `|` right after the variable name and the filter right after that (no space around the `|` pipe symbol), like this: `<% variable|filter %>`.